+The Millicent Drainage System, completed in 1885, reclaimed 100,000 acres.
 The South-Eastern Drainage Area System, which is controlled by the South-Eastern Drainage Board, comprises drains constructed by the Government at national cost, plus those undertaken by the Government in co-operation with the landholders.

-The area is bounded on the east by the State Boundary, and on the west by the sea coast.
+The area is bounded on the east by the State boundary, and on the west by the sea coast.
 It extends from about 55 miles north of Kingston southerly to near Millicent and Kalangadoo.
 Up to 1948, about 430 miles of drains had been provided at a cost of £720,876.
 These were of a developmental nature intended more to promote the rapid removal of floodwaters than to provide a complete system of drainage.
 Since 1948, the complete drainage of the Biscuit, Reedy Creek and Avenue Flats in the Western Division has been in progress.
-The southern section of 260,000 acres, involving an excavation of 8,100,000 cubic yards has been completed.
-Work is in progress on the Northern Section of 140,000 acres where 9 miles of the main outlet drain have been completed.
+The southern section of 260,000 acres, involving an excavation of 8,100,000 cubic yards, has been completed.
+Work is in progress on the Northern Section of 140,000 acres where 23 miles of the main outlet drain, involving the excavation of nearly 2 million cubic yards of material, have been completed.
 In addition, work has commenced on the construction of the main outlet drain for the Eastern Division where an area of 727,000 acres of land will benefit by drainage.

-The capital cost of drainage in the South-Eastern Drainage Area System to 30th June, 1960, was £5,010,479, and the length of drains constructed was 700 miles.
+The capital cost of drainage in the South-Eastern Drainage Area System to 30th June, 1961 was £5,728,886, and the length of drains constructed was 715 miles.